signalfx/signalfx-agent/docs/development.md

 If all went well, you will now be attached to a shell inside of the dev image at the Go package dir where you can compile and run the agent.

-Inside this image the Smart Agent "bundle" (which basically means collectd and all of its dependencies) is at `/bundle`, and the rest of the dev image contains useful tools for development, such as a golang build environment.
+Inside this image the agent "bundle" (which basically means collectd and all of its dependencies) is at `/bundle`, and the rest of the dev image contains useful tools for development, such as a golang build environment.

-Within this image, you can build the Smart Agent with `make signalfx-agent` and then run the agent with `./signalfx-agent`.
+Within this image, you can build the agent with `make signalfx-agent` and then run the agent with `./signalfx-agent`.
 The code directory will be mounted in the container at the right place in the Go path so that it can be built with no extra setup.
 There is also an environment variable `SIGNALFX_BUNDLE_DIR` set